jibolaoba/buoyantBoussinesqEvTracked/README.md

    - Edit `system/controlDict` for run time, write intervals, etc.
    - Define boundary conditions in `0/` directory.
    - Specify models in `constant/transportProperties` (e.g., Prandtl number, beta for Boussinesq).
-   - For evaporation, set parameters like saturation temperature or mass transfer coefficients.
+   - For evaporation based on relative humidity, set parameters like Specific heat capacity, beta, Thermal expansion coefficient, Evaporation coefficient and mass transfer coefficients.

 3. **Mesh the Domain**:
    - Run `blockMesh` or use snappyHexMesh for complex geometries.